Public liability insurance and street parties

 The terms of PLI often do not protect councils or residents from liability or accident, and it is questionable that PLI is fully valid for street parties for the following reasons:

 - The insurance may not be valid for what are often not-constituted groups, without written records or ‘officers’ etc. The organising of the event is shared out and usually not recorded.
 Though insurance companies would sell a policy to an individual or ‘residents of the streets’, the problem may come if there was a large claim, for example for serious injury.
-The application forms and ‘small print’ are unlikely to be carefully scrutinised by the resident applicant.
+The application forms and ‘small print’ are unlikely to be carefully scrutinised by the resident applicant or the Council officer.

 - Inflatable equipment such as bouncy castles and its users are usually excluded from PLI.